emqx/emqx-docs/en_US/deploy/install.md

 Depending on the number of client connections, message rate, message size, and enabled features, the minimum hardware specification for EMQX varies.

-Here is the minimum hardware specification for running a simple EMQX function verification, supporting 100,000 client connections and 100,000 message throughput per second.
+Below are hardware specifications for running EMQX with simple workloads, supporting 100,000 client connections and 100,000 messages per second of throughput.

 | Item           | Minimum configuration | Recommended configuration |
 | -------------- | --------------------- | ------------------------- |